hashicorp/terraform-provider-tls/.github/CONTRIBUTING.md

 ### Bug Reports

 * [ ] **Test against latest release**: Make sure you test against the latest available version of Terraform and the provider.
-  It is possible we already fixed the bug you're experiencing.
+  It is possible we may have already fixed the bug you're experiencing.
 * [ ] **Search for duplicates**: It's helpful to keep bug reports consolidated to one thread, so do a quick search on existing bug reports to check if anybody else has reported the same thing.
   You can scope searches by the label `bug` to help narrow things down.